Turkish cuisine: Dairy products

 Yoğurt is an important element in Turkish cuisine.
 In fact, the English word yogurt or yoghurt derives from the Turkish word yoğurt.
-Yoğurt can accompany almost all meat dishes (kebabs, köfte), vegetable dishes (especially fried eggplant, courgette, spinach with minced meat, etc.), meze and a specialty called mantı (folded triangles of dough containing minced meat).
+Yoğurt can accompany almost all meat dishes (kebabs, köfte), vegetable dishes (especially fried eggplant, courgette, and spinach with minced meat, along with others), meze, and mantı (folded triangles of dough containing minced meat).
 In villages, yoğurt is regularly eaten with pilav or bread.
 A thicker, higher-fat variety, süzme yoğurt or "strained yogurt", is made by straining the yoğurt curds from the whey.
 One of the most common Turkish drinks, ayran, is made from yoğurt.
 Also, yoğurt is often used in the preparation of cakes, some soups and pastries.
-Keş (Kashk) is a fermented and strained sour yogurt that can be consumed on its own as a cheese, or used as an ingredient in soups.
+Keş (kashk) is a fermented and strained sour yogurt that can be consumed on its own as a cheese, or used as an ingredient in soups.

 Cheeses

 Turkey produces many varieties of cheese, mostly from sheep's milk.
-In general, these cheeses are not long matured, with a comparatively low fat content.
+In general, these cheeses are not long-matured, with a comparatively low fat content.
 The production of many kinds of cheese is local to particular regions.
 There are 193 different cheeses in Turkey, but only 8 of these cheeses have geographical indication.